 Add broth and mix using an electric hand mixer until the ingredients are well combined and lumps are removed.

 Be sure not to overmix or the consistency of the potatoes will become too gluey.

 Alternatively, you can use a potato masher, if preferred.

-Add vegan mayo, parsley, salt and white pepper.
+Add mayo, parsley, salt and white pepper.